 - ½ cup Slivered Almonds , rough chopped

-- In a large pot (or large deep skilled) sauté the bacon over medium-high heat until the fat is rendered (begins to liquefy) and the bacon lightly browns; 2-3 minutes.
-The bacon will not cook fully and should still be pliable.
+In a large pot (or large deep skillet) sauté the bacon over medium-high heat until the fat is rendered (begins to liquefy) and the bacon lightly browns; 2-3 minutes.
+NOTE: The bacon will not cook fully and should still be pliable.
 Remove from the pan and set aside.

 - Bake for 30 minutes or until heated through.

 How to Make Bread Crumbs: I used Udi’s gluten-free French Baguette to create gluten-free bread crumbs.
 Purchased bread crumbs of a different variety may be substituted as well, though a neutral flavor profile is suggested.